Skip to main content

 Do first home buyers pay stamp duty?

 It depends on the state and property price.
-NSW offers full exemption up to $800,000.
+NSW offers full exemption up to $800,000 (and full abolition for new builds with no cap).
 VIC exempts up to $600,000.
-ACT exempts up to $1,000,000.
-SA has no stamp duty concession for first home buyers.
+ACT exempts up to $1,020,000 under the income-tested HBCS.
+SA offers full exemption on new homes only (no cap).
+QLD exempts established homes up to $700,000 and new homes with no cap.
 Check the calculator above for your specific situation.

 When do you pay stamp duty?

-Stamp duty is typically due at settlement or within 30 days of signing the contract (varies by state).
+Stamp duty payment deadlines vary by state — for example, NSW allows up to 3 months from contract exchange, while other states typically require payment within 30 days or at settlement.
 Your conveyancer or settlement agent will handle the payment as part of the settlement process.

 Can I add stamp duty to my home loan?